jjarchdev/testing-testing/README.md

 - **Data** — Supabase Postgres in production; optional local file store for quick dev
 - **Auth** — Shared admin password for demo purposes; session in an httpOnly cookie (not `sessionStorage`)

-Designed to run as **one Render web service**.
-Data persists in Supabase across deploys.

 ---